lucamot/chrome-dev-console.nvim/README.md

-# Neovim Browser Console Plugin
+# Chrome Dev Console plugin

 A Neovim plugin that opens a URL in a browser (supporting Chrome DevTools Protocol) and displays browser console messages in a separate Neovim buffer within a split window.